David Newman (singer): Biography

 On May 4, 2015, David released Song for Nepal to support the Seva Foundation’s Nepal Earthquake relief and rehabilitation fund.

-On July 31st, 2015 David released his eleventh album entitled Acoustic Chant: Ukulele Kirtan Serenades on Inner Fire Music.
+On July 31, 2015, David released his eleventh album entitled Acoustic Chant: Ukulele Kirtan Serenades on Inner Fire Music.
 The project was a collaboration between David and songwriter/musician Eric Bazilian, and features traditional sanskrit chanting alongside elements of Hawaiian, Appalachian, and American folk music.

-David partnered with Chapin Coffee to release his artist signature ‘Love is Awake’ fair trade/organic coffee blend on October 8th, 2015.
+David partnered with Chapin Coffee to release his artist signature Love is Awake fair trade/organic coffee blend on October 8, 2015.
 Each bag sold feeds three malnourished Guatemalan children.

-On October 23rd, 2015 David and White Swan Records released Acoustic Chant: Ukulele Kirtan Serenades Songbook and CD, an educational resource including chord charts, sheet music and mantra translations.
+On October 23, 2015, David and White Swan Records released Acoustic Chant: Ukulele Kirtan Serenades Songbook and CD, an educational resource including chord charts, sheet music and mantra translations.

-On November 1, 2016, David released a single and animated video entitled: "Peace and Love".
+On November 1, 2016, David released a single and animated video entitled "Peace and Love."
 The project's theme presented a positive and healing message connected to the 2016 US presidential election.

-In November 2016, David embarked on “The Mantra and Love Outreach Tour” in partnership with Call and Response Foundation, bringing mantras and healing music to addiction recovery facilities, psychiatric centers, nursing homes, institutions for autistic children, cerebral palsy, and homeless women and their children.
+In November 2016 David embarked on “The Mantra and Love Outreach Tour” in partnership with Call and Response Foundation, bringing mantras and healing music to addiction recovery facilities, psychiatric centers, nursing homes, institutions for autistic children, cerebral palsy, and homeless women and their children.

-In 2017, David collaborated with ambient composer Michael Reiley McDermott on Lakshmi's Gifts, a groundbreaking recording combining Sanskrit mantras with binaural beats and sound healing technology.
+In 2017 David collaborated with ambient composer Michael Reiley McDermott on Lakshmi's Gifts, a groundbreaking recording combining Sanskrit mantras with binaural beats and sound healing technology.
 The EP was released under the band name "Binaural Mantras."

-In September 2017, David, along with producer/director Nick Demos ("Memphis" and "Come from Away"), and playwright Darrah Cloud, premiered the first reading of the musical "American Siddhartha" in NYC.
-David composed the music for this musical adaptation of the Herman Hesse book "Siddhartha."
+In September 2017 David, along with producer/director Nick Demos ("Memphis" and "Come from Away") and playwright Darrah Cloud, premiered the first reading of the musical "American Siddhartha" in New York City.
+David composed the music for this musical adaptation of the Hermann Hesse book "Siddhartha."

-In April, 2018, David released 'The Beloveds' album, a band project along with multi instrumentalist Philippo Franchini.
+In April 2018 David released 'The Beloveds' album, a band project along with multi- instrumentalist Philippo Franchini.

-On October 11, 2019, David released the single "Love Wins" donating 50% of profits for 2019 to KIND (Kids in Need of Defense).
+On October 11, 2019, David released the single "Love Wins" donating 50 percent of profits for 2019 to KIND (Kids in Need of Defense).

 On April 10, 2020, David released the single "Love Heals All Wounds" in collaboration with Katie Wise & Bhakti Explosion.